zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 ## Requirements

 Before we dive into _how_ to do it, let's talk about _what_ it would look like.
-Also, note that my blog list relative URL is `/blog/`, but to keep things generic, we'll use `/posts/` since that is more common in Hugo-land.
+Also, note that my blog list relative URL is `/blog/`, but to keep things generic, we'll use `/posts/` since that's more common in Hugo-land.
 Okay, the requirements:

 - The existing relative URL for the `/posts/` list would remain unchanged, and would still show "ready for the world" posts
 - A new relative URL for the `/drafts/` list would be created, which would show only draft posts